Smithfield Foods logo

 Strategic growth opportunities

-Eric Gatoff, CEO of Nathan’s Famous, said the combination is a natural fit.
-“As a long-time partner, Smithfield has demonstrated an outstanding commitment to investing in and growing our brand while maintaining the utmost quality and customer service standards,” he said.
+“As a longtime partner, Smithfield has demonstrated an outstanding commitment to investing in and growing our brand while maintaining the utmost quality and customer service standards,” he said.

-The acquisition is expected to bolster Smithfield’s growth strategy by securing long-term sales and cash flows from the Nathan’s Famous brand, driving growth of the high-margin Packaged Meats segment and increasing foodservice sales volume by placing this channel under direct management of Smithfield’s team.
+The acquisition is expected to bolster Smithfield’s growth strategy by securing long-term sales and cash flows from the Nathan’s Famous brand, driving growth of the high-margin packaged meats segment and increasing foodservice sales volume by placing this channel under direct management of Smithfield’s team.

 Nathan’s Famous distributes its products in 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam and 21 foreign countries through its restaurant system, foodservice sales programs and product licensing activities.